 Colt, Miriam Davis, Diary, 1856, (C2755)

-Typewritten copy with handwritten insertions of Miriam Davis Colt's diary as edited by J. Christian Bay for Friends of the Torch Press, Cedar Rapids, IA, 1941.
-Introduction by Bay.
-Description of journey from New York to Kansas Territory; failure of attempt to establish a homestead.
+The collection contains a typewritten copy with handwritten insertions of Miriam Davis Colt's diary as edited by J. Christian Bay for Friends of the Torch Press, Cedar Rapids, IA, 1941.
+The diary includes an introduction by Bay; as well as a description of the journey from New York to Kansas Territory and failed attempt to establish a homestead.

 Cooley, Polly, Letter, 1851, (C0838)